-French Kissing - Step by Step
+French Kissing, a Step by Step Guide

-At this point, I think you're ready for some honest to goodness French kissing pointers.
+At this point, I think you're ready for some honest-to-goodness French kissing pointers.
 Let's make them sequential.
 What's not to like about a walkthrough?

-- Start with normal kissing (only Maori warriors come at their opponents with their tongues lolling, and they're not doing it to turn anyone on)
+- Start with normal kissing (only Maori warriors come at their opponents with their tongues lolling, and they're not doing it to turn anyone on).

-- In the midst of your (I should hope) enjoyable kiss, part your lips just a tad (you're not trying to eat a burger, bucko)
+- In the midst of your (I should hope) enjoyable kiss, part your lips (just a tad—you're not trying to eat a burger, bucko).

 - Let your tongue take a small exploratory venture out of your mouth.
-Just a peek.
+Just a dip.
 Maybe give your partner's lip a teensy lick.
 Nothing crazy.
 This is your way of saying "Hey dude!
 You up for this?"
 If your partner does not react favorably (it takes two to French), do not proceed.

 - If your partner reacts favorably, feel free to be a little more forward and be a bit more exploratory.
 Maybe you and your partner's tongues will get to know each other.
 Maybe you'll try kissing a bit deeper.
-Maybe your tongue will take a little stroll around your partners lips.
+Maybe your tongue will take a little stroll around your partner's lips.
 Mix it up.
 No need to give me a play-by-play.
 You've got it from here, kid.